With just about any lifestyle change, it’s essential to get max nutrition.

 Aside from body changes and mood improvement, exercise offers the human body many more benefits.

-As mental health is often overlooked, it is important to note that exercise also improves your mood and overall mental health.
+As mental health is often overlooked, it is essential to note that exercise also improves your mood and overall mental health.

 Regarding exercise, it doesn’t matter what exactly you choose to do, as long as you get your body moving.